State/Lake station: History

-State/Lake station opened on September 22, 1895, as part on the Lake Street Elevated Railroad's extension into the Chicago Loop that later became the north side of the Union Loop.
-State/Lake is the last station on this section of the Loop to retain many of its original features.
+State/Lake station opened on September 22, 1895, as part of the Lake Street Elevated Railroad's extension into the Chicago Loop that later became the north side of the Union Loop.

-One of a series of videos "shot on iPhone 6" to feature in a 2015 Apple advertising campaign features the short journey between Randolph/Wabash and State/Lake shot in time lapse.
+One of a series of videos "shot on iPhone 6" to feature in a 2015 Apple advertising campaign features the short journey between Randolph/Wabash and State/Lake, shot in time lapse.

+Reconstruction

-In 2021, the CTA and the Chicago Department of Transportation proposed modernizing the station with the addition of a large glass canopy, accessibility, and large side platforms.
-Work began in August 2025, at which point the project was planned to cost $440 million.
+In 2021, the Chicago Transit Authority and the Chicago Department of Transportation proposed modernizing and rebuilding the station.
+Design concepts included the addition of a large glass canopy, wider side platforms, direct access to the State Street subway, and accessibility features like elevators.
+Work began in August 2025, at which point the project was planned to cost $444 million.
+The station closed on January 5, 2026, and will reopen in 2029.